jmwestenberg/jmwestenberg/README.md

 </p>
 -	LinkedIn: 	<a href="https://www.linkedin.com/in/westenbergj"><img src="https://img.shields.io/badge/LinkedIn--_.svg?style=social&logo=linkedin"></a>

 - 🤔 I previously taught an intro to R for economists workshop to teach basic data wrangling/plotting skills.
-See my notes [here](https://jmwestenberg.github.io/courses/rcourse/) and code [here](https://github.com/jmwestenberg/Rcourse).
+See my notes [here](https://r-introtodatascience.github.io/index.html) and code [here](https://github.com/jmwestenberg/Rcourse).
 Let me know if you have any suggestions for additions!

 - 🌱 I'm currently in the very prelimenary stages of learning python.

 - ⚡ I love chatting with new people.
 Don't hesitate to reach out if you want to talk!

-Check out my [website](https://jmwestenberg.github.io) built using the Academic theme for Hugo.
-While you are there check out my grill creations @ <https://jmwestenberg.github.io/hobbies/grilling/march2021/>
+Check out my [website](https://jmwestenberg.github.io) built using the Apero theme for Hugo.
+While you are there check out my grill creations @ <https://jmwestenberg.github.io/blog/pastgrill/>

 <p align="left">